 The written policy for all security procedures and methods used to ensure the security of code, data, and documentation will be reviewed.

 Documented security procedures for access, client flood model use, anti-virus software installation, and off-site procedures in the event of a catastrophe will be reviewed.

-The response to Disclosure 1 will be reviewed.